hundred rabbits logo consisting of one hundred white dots

 Like gas engines, some diesel engines have glow plugs, which helps when starting from cold.
 There are two kinds of glow plugs: fast heat, and slow heat.
 Slow heat is common in marine diesel engines, and need 5-10 seconds to start.
 To start an engine requires heat.
 Air compressed in the cylinders makes the engine hot.
 Diesels are typically harder to start in the cold.

-If cranking excessively, shut the engine intake seacock to avoid flooding the engine, but remember to re-open it as soon as the engine starts to not starve the system.
+If cranking excessively, shut the engine intake seacock to avoid flooding the engine, but remember to re-open it as soon as the engine starts to avoid starving the system.

 Engine mounts